jirkapok/GasPlanner/doc/roadmap.md

 * Events:
   * Add time to all events warning/error messages where it makes sense
   * Add more events from algorithm: end of NDL, exceeded max. stop duration, safety stop
-  * Add explanation how to fix the events
 * UI Tweaks
   * Calculation
     * Set dive not calculated, if any field on the form isn't valid
-    * Delay Long duration of calculation (depth more than 200 m already takes few seconds)
   * Tanks
     * Add Dropdown for well known tank sizes
   * Profile: